nzakas/understandinges6/manuscript/06-Symbols.md

 console.log(String(freezing));          // "32°"
 ```

 This script defines a `Temperature` constructor and overrides the default `Symbol.toPrimitive` method on the prototype.
 A different value is returned depending on whether the `hint` argument indicates string, number, or default mode (the `hint` argument is filled in by the JavaScript engine).
-In string mode, the `Temperature()` function returns the temperature with the Unicode degrees symbol.
+In string mode, the `Symbol.toPrimitive` method returns the temperature with the Unicode degrees symbol.
 In number mode, it returns just the numeric value, and in default mode, it appends the word "degrees" after the number.

 Each of the log statements triggers a different `hint` argument value.
 The `+` operator triggers default mode by setting `hint` to `"default"`, the `/` operator triggers number mode by setting `hint` to `"number"`, and the `String()` function triggers string mode by setting `hint` to `"string"`.
 Returning different values for all three modes is possible, it's much more common to set the default mode to be the same as string or number mode.